crmejia/kubeadm-centos7-bare-metal/README.md

 #### Install & Configure
 Once the USB is ready, boot your machines with it.
 Installation is straightforward.
 I went with the defaults and added a simple root password.
 Later I realized I should have:
 * Initialized the network.
+* Set up a static IP, so is easier to ssh down the line.(or don't be so strict with ssh policy)
 * Changed the hostname
 * Added a user with administrator power.
 * Disable the swap partition.

 I found this guide(https://www.tecmint.com/centos-7-installation/) afterwards while trying to configure the system.
 Here's what you have to do to setup the network, hostname, add a admin user, and disable the swap partition: